navbar brand navbar brand

 Program Description

-The MDS Curriculum Track, “Phenomenology, Examination and Classification of Tremor”, features 10.5 hours of content comprising 4 e-learning modules, 1 journal article, 1 task force report, 2 Fundamentals video lectures, 1 teaching video,1 blog post, and 1 scale presented by global experts.
+The MDS Curriculum Track, “Phenomenology, Examination and Classification of Tremor”, features 5.5 hours of content comprising 1 e-learning module, 1 journal article, 1 task force report, 2 Fundamentals video lectures, 1 teaching video,1 blog post, and 1 scale presented by global experts.
 This curriculum provides foundational concepts of tremor, including how to accurately recognize, rate and classify different types of tremor, and how to examine a tremor patient.

 You cannot participate in this course